 The most crucial factor for every self-employed mortgage applicant is their debt-to-income ratio.
 Lenders will typically look at two to three of your most recent tax returns comparing expenses to the borrower's income.
 Generally speaking, self-employed Canadians will need a debt-to-income ratio below 40 percent.
 However, different lenders may have varying requirements, making it a good idea to compare mortgage lenders.

-You can also benefit working with a lender who has experience underwriting mortgages for Canadians who are self-employed.
+You can also benefit from working with a lender who has experience underwriting mortgages for Canadians who are self-employed.

 Self-Employed Lower Credit Scores